 Helping you become a better leader before someone invents the next acronym.

-Plus: discussion questions you can use with your team, mentor, coach, or peers — because leadership is a team sport.
+Plus discussion questions you can use with your team, mentor, or peers — because leadership is a team sport.

 A Quick Promise